Home-Based Business Advantages and Disadvantages

-More people are choosing to run home-based business than ever before.
+More people are choosing to run a home-based business than ever before.

-Many online businesses are ideally suited to be home-based businesses, but it's also increasing common to see professionals from travel agents through Notary Publics operating home-based businesses.
+Many online businesses are ideally suited to be home-based businesses, but it's also increasingly common to see professionals from travel agents through Notary Publics operating home-based businesses.

 The Advantages of Home Businesses

 1) A Super Short Commute - The most obvious home business advantage is the lack of commuting necessary.
 No more minutes or hours spent each working day sitting in a car, on a bus or subway fighting your way to work.
 For many home-based business owners, their commute consists of just walking down a flight of stairs.
 (Of course, this advantage is wiped off the board if you don't actually work at home but have to travel to customers and clients.)